10 Coffee Fun Facts

 Coffee is the third most consumed beverage in the world, right after water and tea.
 It is a part of our daily lives and some of us can’t get through a work day without it.

-Like many things, coffee itself has a fascinating history.
+Like many things, coffee itself has a fascinating history and it can guarantee some coffee facts fun.
 If you want to understand your love (or addiction) to caffeine even more, check out some of our coffee trivia below!

 - King Charles II of England attempted to ban the Coffee Houses in 1675